 I was taught a simple and foul-proof planning process by fellow planner Kat Schmoyer, that allows the process to be more organized and to run smoother.
 I have been using this process for a couple of years now and it’s been a game changer for my business.
 Now, I can explain to my brides and even the fathers of my brides our planning process in an easy to understand format.

-Four Step Planning Process
+Five Step Planning Process

 Phase 1: Planning